Tijuana bible: Artists

 Collectors have assigned names to several anonymous artists with recognizable styles: "Mr. Prolific" was the creator of the "Adventures of a Fuller Brush Man" series, and the master of a sure-handed, elegant steel-pen inking style.
 "Mr. Dyslexic" was a seemingly clumsy, semi-literate artist who produced numerous titles in the postwar period, some with political content (e.g., Senator Robert A. Taft breaking a strike by sleeping with union members' wives).
 "Blackjack" was an artist active around 1938 whose work frequently depicted imaginary pairings of famous Hollywood movie stars, the artwork featuring large solid black areas and sometimes resembling linoleum block prints.
 The name "Elmer Zilch" appears on a number of bibles that appeared circa 1934.
-Zilch was an early and witty creator of the mid-1930s, rivaling Mr. Prolific in talent, popularity, and productivity, who may have been Doc Rankin.
-Rankin had a studio in midtown Manhattan, directly across the street from Macy's department store, where he produced commercial artwork on commission, so there is the possibility that assistants were involved.
+Zilch was an early and witty creator of the mid-1930s, rivaling Mr. Prolific in talent, popularity, and productivity.

-Commentators have claimed to discern the styles of from a dozen to twenty artists who produced 10 or more bibles during their heyday, with the most productive artists (Mr. Prolific and Elmer Zilch) each drawing from 150 to 200 titles; followed by the output of Wesley Morse, Blackjack, and Mr. Dyslexic, who each produced about half that many.
-These five artists may have drawn half of all the Tijuana bibles ever done.
-There were also two anonymous artists in the 1950s who each drew about 60 to 80 cheaply produced titles, sold for a dime each to a clientele which allegedly consisted largely of high school boys.
+Commentators have claimed to discern the styles of many artists who produced bibles during their heyday, with the most productive artists (Mr. Prolific and Elmer Zilch) each drawing from 150 to 200 titles, followed by the output of Wesley Morse, Blackjack, and Mr. Dyslexic, who each produced about half that many.
+These five artists may have drawn half of all the Tijuana bibles ever produced.
+There were also two anonymous artists in the 1950s who each drew about 60 to 80 works, sold for a dime each to a clientele which allegedly consisted largely of high school boys.
 These late-period bible series included such titles as "Bellhop Kicks Dog" and a number of "Archie"-themed comics.

 A few observers believe that Mr. Prolific and Elmer Zilch may even have been the same artist working in two styles to vary his output and extend his shelf life.
 The byline "Elmer Zilch" appears on a number of Tijuana bibles which evidently came on the market in 1934 and 1935, and the same artist's unmistakable "big-foot" cartoony style can be seen in many more.
 The name "Elmer Zilch" referred to a fictional character who was the mascot of the humor magazine Ballyhoo.

-The total number of distinct stories produced is unknown but has been estimated by Art Spiegelman to be between 700 and 1,000.
-These were endlessly reprinted, redrawn, retitled, and pirated, with nearly illegible "nth-generation" copies circulating decades after the originals were first issued.
-The majority of old Tijuana bibles seen today are reprints dating from the 1950s.
+The total number of distinct stories produced has been estimated by Art Spiegelman to be between 700 and 1,000.